FRRouting/frr/doc/user/bgp.rst

 auto derived value is not preferred.

 Note: By default, advertise-pip feature is enabled and user has an option to disable the feature via configuration CLI.
-Once the feature is disable under bgp vrf instance or MAC-VLAN interface is not configured, all the routes follow the same behavior of using same next-hop and RMAC values.
+Once the feature is disabled under bgp vrf instance or MAC-VLAN interface is not configured, all the routes follow the same behavior of using same next-hop and RMAC values.